The AIB model highlights the three main elements that make up a person's sexuality: attraction, identity, and behavior.

 How a person conceptualizes themselves and wishes to be seen and thought of by others.
 This is a social construct, highly influenced by factors such as cultural background, education, class, social incentives, and religion.
 Along with attraction and behavior, identity is one of the 3 main components of sexual orientation.

 The Kinsey Scale is a tool developed by Alfred Kinsey.
 It expresses sexual orientation on a scale from 0, meaning exclusively heterosexual, to 6, meaning exclusively homosexual.
+"X" denotes asexuality.
+Scores within the range of 1 and 5 are along the spectrum of bisexuality.

 The Klein Grid is a tool developed by Fritz Klein that builds on the work of Alfred Kinsey and his Kinsey Scale.
 It provides a more nuanced look at attraction patterns over time and how they change.